Manage a Business

 What’s the difference between a pay stub and a paycheck?

 Some businesses deposit directly into employees’ bank accounts, eliminating the need for a physical paycheck.
-These businesses should still issue pay stubs—either digitally or on paper—to their employees so they can see the breakdown of their pay.
+Even so, these businesses should issue pay stubs to their team members, either digitally or on paper, so they can see the breakdown of their pay.

 Are employers required to give employees pay stubs?

-There are no federal laws that say you need to give your employees a pay stub, but there are state laws that govern whether or not you need to provide access to pay stubs.
+There are no federal laws that say you need to give your employees a pay stub.
+However, there are state laws that govern whether or not you need to provide access to pay stubs.

 When it comes to pay stub requirements, there are three categories states can fall into: